 Shoulder pain exacts a large toll on society at large.
-Shoulder pain is significant cause of disability and leads to quality of life issues.
+Shoulder pain is a significant cause of disability and leads to quality of life issues.
+Shoulder pain has often been attributed to Impingement Syndrome.
 In the 1970s, a procedure called a subacromial decompression was introduced to the shoulder community.
-The surgeon who conceived of the procedure did not introduce the procedure through the typical means of scientific study.
+The surgeon who conceived of the method did not submit the procedure through the typical means of scientific study.
 That means that it was introduced to other surgeons as a letter or communication.
-The subacromial decompression was not studied in any major trials for nearly 30 years to determine if it was effective.
-For the past 50 years a subacromial decompression was the most commonly performed shoulder procedure.
+The subacromial decompression was not studied in any significant trials for nearly 30 years to determine if it was effective.
+For the past 50 years, a subacromial decompression was the most commonly performed shoulder procedure.
 But does it work?

 What is subacromial impingement?

-In the 1970s it was felt that shoulder pain was caused by “subacromial impingement syndrome”.
-It was theorized, but never proven, that a bone spur in the shoulder was pressing on the rotator cuff.
-That pressing theoretically led to erosion or fraying of the rotator cuff and it was further thought that most people developed a secondary bursitis (inflammation) because of it.
+In the 1970s it was felt that shoulder pain was caused by “subacromial impingement syndrome.”
+It was theorized but never proven, that a bone spur in the shoulder was pressing or rubbing on the rotator cuff.
+That rubbing theoretically led to erosion or fraying of the rotator cuff and it was thought that most people developed a secondary bursitis (inflammation) because of it.
 This is a typical mechanistic view of the cause of shoulder pain, and one which stayed in place for nearly 50 years.
 We now know that this “spur” is not abnormal in the vast majority, does not rub on the rotator cuff and does not lead to rotator cuff tears.
 Despite that, a subacromial decompression remained one of the most commonly performed shoulder procedures to this day.

 What is a subacromial decompression?